Direct answer

 Headlines that usually matter

-If a headline materially changes expectations around ai chip demand, it can genuinely reprice Advanced Micro Devices.
+If a headline materially changes expectations around surge in ai inference chip orders, it can genuinely reprice Advanced Micro Devices.

-If a headline materially changes expectations around pc-cycle recovery, it can genuinely reprice Advanced Micro Devices.
+If a headline materially changes expectations around accelerating pc-cycle rebound, it can genuinely reprice Advanced Micro Devices.

-If a headline materially changes expectations around competitive execution, it can genuinely reprice Advanced Micro Devices.
+If a headline materially changes expectations around outperformance vs peers in gpu benchmarks, it can genuinely reprice Advanced Micro Devices.

 Headlines that are often noise